djdelima/spelling-checker/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+- Feel free to navigate through all tabs on GitHub repository (there is even an open pr),
+- Actions tab (github actions) to understand build/test, docker build,push and release (deployment)

 ### Stack